terrywang/vagrantboxes/archlinux-x86_64.md

 * Download: [Arch Linux x86_64 Vagrant Base Box](https://www.dropbox.com/s/h7nkcwheyh1n8xh/archlinux-x86_64.box)
 * Direct URL: [https://dl.dropbox.com/s/h7nkcwheyh1n8xh/archlinux-x86_64.box](https://dl.dropbox.com/s/h7nkcwheyh1n8xh/archlinux-x86_64.box)

 This is a minimal base box built for [Vagrant](http://www.vagrantup.com/).
-Initially created using VirtualBox 4.2.12 (now 4.3.6) on Ubuntu 12.04 x86_64, guest additions installed.
-Packaged using Vagrant 1.3.4 (now 1.4.3).
+Initially created using VirtualBox 4.2.12 (now 4.3.10) on Ubuntu 12.04 x86_64, guest additions installed.
+Packaged using Vagrant 1.5.2 (initially 1.3.4).

 This `Arch Linux` x86_64 base box was built using the `archlinux-2013.02.01-dual.iso`.
 Arch Linux is a **rolling release** so just run `pacman -Syu` to stay bleeding edge.
 If shit happens and it breaks, time to test your troubleshooting skills;-)

 > **NOTE**: In November 2012, Arch Linux switched to `systemd` as its default init system.
 In January 2013 `initsripts` was removed from its official repositories.
-The base box is up-to-date as of January 22, 2014.
+The base box is up-to-date as of April 10, 2014.

 ## Vagrant Base Box Information

 1. Release: Installed using `archlinux-2013.02.01-dual.iso`
-2. Kernel: `3.12.8-1-ARCH`
+2. Kernel: `3.14.0-4-ARCH`
-3. VirtualBox Guest Additions 4.3.6 installed
+3. VirtualBox Guest Additions 4.3.10 installed using packages: `virtualbox-guest-{dkms,modules,utils}`
 4. `yaourt` installed as the front end for AUR
 5. Users and passwords
     * `root` / `vagrant`